 Now we have all been known to do a bit of dressing up ….. oh what do you mean you haven’t ?
 Best start this intro again…..

-When it comes to travel blogs on South American countries the last thing I expected to receive was an article about the good folk of Bolivia dressing up as Zebras to help people cross the road in the highest capital city in the world, La Paz – however here we have it and I think its blooming great!
+When it comes to travel blogs on South American countries the last thing I expected to receive was an article about the good folk of Bolivia dressing up as the Zebras of La Paz to help people cross the road in the highest capital city in the world – however here we have it and I think its blooming great!

-Serial blogger Caroline Joyner of Not Just Travel completes her Bolivian blog trilogy on my website with this remarkable story of the good this group of people are doing in one of South Americas busiest, poorest and craziest cities – this is the story of the Zebras of La Paz.
+Serial blogger Caroline Joyner of The Joyner Journal completes her Bolivian blog trilogy on my website with this remarkable story of the good this group of people are doing in one of South Americas busiest, poorest and craziest cities – this is the story of the Zebras of La Paz.

 Turning Traffic Chaos Into A Positive